The Old Man and the Play: Friend keeps word to Hemingway

 To make “The Old Man and the Sea” accessible on stage, the Hotchners crafted a kaleidoscope of the tale, and mined the text for a new approach.
 The boy has a bigger role, and Hemingway himself is a character, as is a cellist who evokes the moods of the play throughout.

-Getting the draft to the stage happened unusually fast, due to a collaboration with New York City-based RWS Entertainment Group.
+Getting the draft to the stage happened unusually fast, as a result of a collaboration with New York City-based RWS Entertainment Group.

 The Hotchners’ agent passed along the script to Joe Christopher, who heads up RWS’s theatrical division, who took it with him on vacation in June.